Life Insurance: Why and What Type?

 Term Life Insurance

 A term life insurance policy is a simple form of life insurance that pays out a lump sum should you die during a specific period of time (term) ranging from one year to 30 years plus.
 If you are still alive at the end of the policy term, the policy will end and you will not get anything back, as there is no investment element built into term life insurance policies.
 Your premium is also fixed, and the policy may need to be medically underwritten, meaning that you may have to have a medical evaluation to qualify.
+Your insurance premium may depend on your credit score.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 To complicate matters a bit more, there are different types of term life insurance, such as level, decreasing, convertible, renewable, and return of premium term life insurance.
 A financial advisor will be able to help you to find the most suitable option to meet your requirements.